RangamaniLabUCSD/smart/README.md

 ```
 docker pull ghcr.io/rangamanilabucsd/smart:latest
 ```
-It is also possible to pull a specific version by changing the tag, e.g
+It is also possible to pull a specific version by changing the tag, e.g.
 ```
 docker pull ghcr.io/rangamanilabucsd/smart:v2.0.1
 ```